-This week’s guest is Sarah from the blog, The Last Days of Pompeii.
+This week’s guest is Sarah LaDow, the Fibro Butterfly.
 She’ll be sharing about physical therapy and exercise.
 She just started her own blog to help awareness of Fibromyalgia, MCS, and Rheumatoid Arthritis.
 She has found like many of us with a chronic illness that the chronic illness blogging community is so uplifting and encouraging.
 That is how we recently met, through Chronic Illness bloggers

 She lives in Northern Indiana and works online because of Fibromyalgia and MCS.
 She has suffered from Fibromyalgia all of her life and with MCS and Rheumatoid Arthritis for the last 10 years or so.

 Before becoming ill, she was a university professor teaching several courses online, but can no longer concentrate well enough to continue.
 She has no regrets – just moving her talents into other channels, like blogging.